safreita1/TIGER/docs/source/tutorials/tutorial-1.rst

    avg_vertex_betweenness = run_measure(graph, measure='average_vertex_betweenness_approx', k=10)
    print("Approximate average vertex betweenness:", avg_vertex_betweenness)

 Since we are using an approximate version, the results will differ slightly from the full version.
 However, the advantage is that approximate versions can scale much better to large graphs.
-Selecting variable *k* is method dependent, however, we set reasonable default values for each method (i.e., just run *run_measure(graph, measure='...')*).
-We'll do an in-depth comparison on how to practically set these approximation values at the end of this tutorial.
+Selecting variable *k* is method dependent, however, we set reasonable default values for each method.
+We'll do an in-depth comparison on how to practically set *k* at the end of the tutorial.